-The Belle Époque and its Beasts
+The Belle Époque and its Beasts by Michelle Straebler

 Review: By Day & By Night: Paris in the Belle Époque at the Norton Simon Museum of Art

 Plumed hats and perfumed gloves, Can-Can dancers and cabarets: What’s not to love about the Belle Époque?
 This is Paris at the apex of her glory — fondly remembered as the “beautiful era” — the years between the end of the Franco-Prussian War (1871) and before World War I begins (1914).
 The Eiffel Tower, built as the gateway to the 1889 World’s Fair, rises a thousand feet into the sky.
 The Orient Express, luxury on rails, first puffs out of the station.
 Pleasure reaches dizzying heights in the entertainment capital of Montmartre, and new electric lights blaze across the Parisian night like shooting stars.
-Most exhibitions about art in Paris during this golden age are little more than love letters to history, metaphorical carriage rides through the Bois de Boulogne.
+Most art exhibitions about this golden age are little more than love letters to history, metaphorical carriage rides through the Bois de Boulogne.
 But at the latest exhibition at the Norton Simon, things get a little bumpy.

 By Day & By Night: Paris in the Belle Époque pits the glamorous exterior the period is known for against its dark underbelly to reveal startling dichotomies.
 Like the flâneur, we stroll the museum galleries, observing everyday moments that stir underlying tensions — like artworks celebrating the privileged, and capturing the reality of the poor.
 Seeing the era through the eyes of Realist painters, Impressionists, and Post-Impressionists like the Nabis, we continually shift our perspective as artists construct and dismantle our idealized notions of the time.

 We know the ambassadors of the Belle Époque when we see them: top hats and walking sticks, that look that just screams ‘one percent’.
 There’s an art to being elite and that means having one’s portrait painted — becoming a work of art oneself.
 The upper crust clamored for the services of Realist portraitist Giovanni Boldini.
 Dubbed ‘Master of Swish’, he had a way with brushstrokes.
 In “Portrait of a Dandy” (1880), his subject sports a collar and cuffs that could slice bread.
-His powder blue bow tie is impeccable.
+His powder blue bowtie is impeccable.
 His stylish mustache frames his face just so.
 His glasses, for better looking down on us, sit perfectly perched on his nose.
 We can feel his leather gloves, soft as butter, as he slips them off his fingers.
 This is how a gentleman enters a dinner party, where he is obviously much in demand.
 Such figures draw us in to the period but even in such genteel circles, baser activities intrude.

 From private bedrooms to city streets, prostitution was rampant.
 Dropping in on one of Paris’s many brothels, we meet a dapper gentleman.
 Top hat on his head, he negotiates for services.
 Courtesy of Henri de Toulouse-Lautrec, we begin a tour of the days and nights of sex workers.
-In a series of crayon, brush, and spatter lithographs called Elles (1896), we watch as women bathe, take tea, and gossip to pass the time.
+In a series of crayon, brush, and spatter lithographs called Elles (1896), we watch as they bathe, take tea, and gossip to pass the time.
 Some are probably lovers, others might be friends.
-The artist, an aristocrat more at home on the lower rungs of society’s ladder, eschews eroticism and portrays their lives very matter-of-factly.
+The artist, an aristocrat more at home on the lower rungs of society’s ladder, eschews eroticism and portrays these women’s lives very matter-of-factly.

 In “Lassitude” (1896), a long-haired brunette sprawls sideways across a bed.
 Depleted of energy, her eyes fix on nothing.
 Is she in the grips of sickness?
 Exhausted after a client?
 Perhaps she is under the influence.
 Addiction to morphine was common, as was the over-imbibing of absinthe.